-We acknowledge that racism (including structural racism) and other forms of oppression harm people of color, including Black/African American, Latino/LatinX, Native American and Alaskan Natives, Asians, Hawaiian Native Americans, and other non-majority individuals.
+We acknowledge that racism (including structural racism) and other forms of oppression harm people of color, including Black/African American, Latino/LatinX, Native American and Alaskan Natives, Asians, Native Hawaiian, and other non-majority individuals.

 Faculty development programing at Oregon Health & Science University supports faculty members’ role in medical education, research, patient care, and administration.
 We must look deep into our practices, policies, and services to identify and dismantle structural racism, and any role it has played in DoM faculty development.

 Our obligation is to create meaningful faculty development programing that educates and empowers all faculty.
 The FDSC will lead efforts to ensure faculty learn to address racism, bias, and other forms of oppression and to remove barriers, address disparities, and increase cultural competency in medicine.
 The FDSC will identify ways to increase allyship, acknowledge biases and examine privilege and equity in the work of faculty and professional development.

 Our Faculty Development programing: We will examine and modify our programing and speakers:

 2. Engage in productive interracial dialogues to increase cultural understanding of the diverse populations we serve